datacamp/courses-introduction-to-python/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Baseball player's BMI

-Next to height, the MLB also offers you to analyze their weight data..
+Next to height, the MLB also offers you to analyze their weight data.
 Again, both are available as regular Python lists: `height` and `weight`; height is in inches, weight is in pounds.

 It's now possible to calculate the BMI of each baseball player.
 Python code to convert `height` to a Numpy array with the correct units is already available.
 Follow the instructions step by step and finish the game!